koki7o/MS-Scripts/README.md

 - Provides safe recommendations (manual review required)

 2. Restart Faulty Devices
+Detects and restarts non-working devices on Windows

+This script identifies devices with errors and attempts to fix them by disabling and then re-enabling the device.

 **Note:** Always review results carefully before deleting anything.
 Some folders may be shared resources or system components.